QCDIS/NaaVRE-website/Readiness-level-framework.md

   - Make sure and describe how the virtual lab can be used on different scenarios.
 - Versioning
   - Add a version number to the virtual lab so users can refer to this number when they are reporting reproducibility or bug issues.
-  - Give each containerized cell a persistent identifier and version number <span style="color:green">(This is currently not a feature in NaaVRE.
-But might become possible in the future.
-Added to [potential ToDos](#potential-todos-for-lifewatch-vlic))</span>
+  - Give each containerized cell and executed workflow a persistent identifier and version number.
+  Feature is currently under development.
+For progress, see [#280](https://github.com/QCDIS/projects_overview/issues/280).
 - Documentation
   - Create a [user manual](#User-manual) for the virtual lab.
 - Metadata